jscottsmith/jscottsmith.github.io/docs/react-16s-stellar-new-portal-api/index.md

 The main reason the Portal API is useful is to escape inherited styles of parent DOM nodes -- think `z-index`, `overflow` and `position` -- and provide a way to render "outside" of the current component hierarchy.
 Before Portals, this was somewhat tricky...

-As you may know data in React naturally flows down from parent to child so it's completely normal to end up with nested components that are logically related to their ancestors.
-But we may find ourselves in a situation where the parent DOM element has some styles that impact the child elements and the only way to avoid these effects is to move that component outside of the parent.
+As you may know, data in React naturally flows down from parent to child, so it's completely normal to end up with nested components that are logically related to their ancestors.
+But, we may find ourselves in a situation where the parent DOM element has some styles that impact the child elements and the only way to avoid these effects is to move that component outside of the parent.

 Seems simple enough — but what if the state and context of the child are closely coupled with the parent component?
 Well, then you'll have to start communicating between the two.
-This can also be accomplished a number of ways such as with a prop functions, using actions from a state management library like Redux, or even using a third party portal implementation.
+This can also be accomplished in a number of ways such as with prop functions, using actions from a state management library like Redux, or even using a third party portal implementation.

-All solutions have drawbacks: Prop callbacks can get old really fast if you've "drilled" to deep, state libraries can be overly complex for a simple React project and is an extra dependency, and third party portals obviously aren't built in.
+All solutions have drawbacks: Prop callbacks can get old really fast if you've "drilled" too deep, state libraries can be overly complex for a simple React project and add an extra dependency, and third party portals obviously aren't built in.

 Enter the magic 🔮 of native Portals!
-Instead of moving the component we can "transport" it through a portal to render into a DOM node of our choosing.
-We'll still be rendering in the same context and have access to all the parent props/state/data we may need but we'll also be able to escape any parent styles that were proving problematic for our design.
+Instead of moving the component, we can "transport" it through a portal to render into a DOM node of our choosing.
+We'll still be rendering in the same context and have access to all the parent props/state/data we may need, but we'll also be able to escape any parent styles that were proving problematic for our design.

 ## Demo Time!